 I prefer to think about money in terms of time; good debt terms usually offer interest rates that seem competitive against expected stock market returns, but this optimism about future possibilities is influenced by confirmation bias – the tendency to seek information that confirms an existing belief.
 Before you make any decisions based on market data, keep in mind that past market returns are not indicative of future investment performance.
-The only return that is guaranteed is that of your debt lender when you pay interest.
-Also keep in mind that paying off debt is an emotional decision; for many people, the flexibility and peace of mind that being debt free provides is more meaningful than potential market upside.
+The only guaranteed return is that of your debt lender when you pay interest.
+Also, keep in mind that paying off debt is an emotional decision; for many people, the flexibility and peace of mind that being debt-free provides is more meaningful than potential market upside.

 Advice for how much to save for retirement widely varies.
 The ’50/30/20′ or ‘10% to 15% of your gross income’ rules of thumb are usually suggested and interpreted without understanding key assumptions – notably the investment time horizon, historical investment returns, and expected retirement income needs.
 I create my retirement savings strategy using dollar amounts ($) rather than savings rates (%), because household income will change over time.
 For example, if I discover that I should be saving $22,000 per year to reach my financial independence goal by a certain age, I can then determine which investments vehicles and their respective contribution limits will most appropriately align with my savings goal.
 Continuing with the example, contributing $3,600 to an individual HSA, $6,000 to an IRA, $7,400 to an employer retirement account, and $5,000 to a taxable brokerage account could be aligned with my personal objectives.
 Making these decisions solely based on percentages can be more complicated, especially if your income is variable.
 Even if our household income changes, it does not automatically change our annual savings amount.

-Investing plays a major role along the path to financial independence, but there are other prudent steps to implement before putting money to work.
+Investing plays a significant role along the path to financial independence, but there are other prudent steps to implement before putting money to work.
 These steps include assessing your current situation, mitigating financial risks, and determining your asset allocation and location, tax profile, investment time horizon, and personal risk tolerance.
 Institutional and retail investors can be eager to advise others on what to buy and sell, but be careful not to act upon financial advice from someone who does not fully understand your financial ecosystem and personal objectives.
-Also be wary if the source receives compensation based on the investment or insurance products you purchase.
+Also, be wary if the source receives compensation based on your purchase of investment or insurance products.